istekhar8966/media-downloader/README.md

 # YouTube Media Downloader (Bash Script)

 **A simple but powerful tool to download YouTube content as MP3 or MP4 files.
 Works on Linux, macOS, and WSL.
-What It Does
+## What It Does

-Convert YouTube videos to MP3 (audio) or MP4 (video)

-Handles both single videos and entire playlists
+## 2. Handles both single videos and entire playlists

-Keeps your files organized with clean filenames
+## 3. Keeps your files organized with clean filenames

-Shows progress right in your terminal
+## 4. Shows progress right in your terminal

-Preserves video/audio quality**
+## 5. Preserves video/audio quality**

-Requirements
+# Requirements

-You'll need these installed first:
+## You'll need these installed first:

 yt-dlp (the best YouTube downloader)